 If garlic and/or ginger get thumbs up in your home, add as much as you'd like while the leeks, carrots, and onion are cooking down, but please be mindful that a little of either goes a long way on the palate.
 This is also a fine time to season with sea salt and pepper to suit your tastes.

 Once your buttercup squash and sweet potatoes are tender, peel their skins and add them to your leeks, carrots, and onions.
 It's easiest to wait until the squash and sweet potatoes have cooled down some before peeling their skins off.

 Next, add three cups of vegetable or chicken broth.
 Transfer all ingredients to a blender or use a hand-held blender right in the pot to give things a whirl until you have your sweet and savory buttercup squash soup.

-Though great as a stand-alone meal, if you want to add extra flavors and textures, try topping with fresh cilantro or avocado slices.
+Though great as a stand-alone meal, if you wish to add extra flavor and texture, try topping with fresh cilantro or avocado slices.

-If you have a favorite squash recipe that you'd like to share with our community, please use the comments section below.
+If you have a favorite squash recipe that you'd like to share with our community, please consider adding to the comments section below.
 Thank you.